danmayer/coverband/README.md

 - **total fail** on front end code, for line for line coverage, because of the precompiled template step basically coverage doesn't work well for `erb`, `slim`, and the like.
   - related it will try to report something, but the line numbers reported for `ERB` files are often off and aren't considered useful.
 I recommend filtering out .erb using the `config.ignore` option.
 The default configuration excludes these files
   - **NOTE:** We now have file level coverage for view files, but don't support line level detail
-- coverage doesn't show for Rails `config/application.rb` or `config/boot.rb` as they get loaded when loading the Rake environment prior to starting the `Coverage` library.
-See [reload files section](#forcing-coverband-to-track-coverage-on-files-loaded-during-boot-safe_reload_files).

 ### Debugging Redis Store